SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ## Application Owner Developers Sharing Settings

-SharePoint Embedded offers a role-based sharing model that allows developers to configure file-sharing permissions based on container membership,  offering a choice between restrictive and open sharing model.
+SharePoint Embedded offers a role-based sharing model that allows developers to configure file-sharing permissions based on container permission roles,  offering a choice between restrictive and open sharing model.
 This sharing setting is part of container type configuration.
-This configuration can only be set by application owner developers.
+This configuration can only be set by application owner's developers.

 ### Restrictive Sharing Model